akazukin5151/approportionment/benches/README.md

 - y-axis: Measurement value
 - x-axis: Number of seats

 For all non-STV methods.
 Again, the number of voters grow exponentially so we scale the measurements to be exponential as well.
+There is a linear relationship as expected of O(N).
 The error bars reflects differences due to different values from different methods.
+There is little difference between the different number of seats on average; divisor methods are affected but not largest remainder methods, and on average they cancel out.

 The L2 cache gets significantly more work when there are 10000 voters, indicating that the vector containing the ballots has exceeded what the L1 cache can handle, resulting in more evictions to the L2 cache and hence L2 accesses.
 There is a similar story for RAM though in a less serious scale.